Babel (film): Casting

-When the 24-year-old Rinko Kikuchi auditioned for the role of Chieko, Iñarritu was surprised by her talent but was reluctant due to her not being deaf.
-The casting continued with hundred of actresses in the following nine months but the director kept thinking about Kikuchi, so he decided to give her the role.
+When the then 23-year-old (24 when the actual filming began) Rinko Kikuchi auditioned, in July 2004, for the role of Chieko, Iñárritu was surprised by her talent but was reluctant due to her not being deaf.
+The casting process continued with hundred of actresses in the following nine months, with Kikuchi ultimately winning the role in April 2005, a week before filming began.

-At the volleyball match in Tokyo, most of the audience spectators were played by deaf persons.
+At the volleyball match in Tokyo, most of the audience spectators were played by deaf people.

 Brad Pitt backed out of a role in The Departed, which he produced, in order to film Babel.

 The film extras portraying migrants in the Mexico shooting were real immigrants hired by the production company.

 Funding

 Babel's $25 million budget came from an array of different sources and investors anchored with Paramount Vantage.

 Shooting

 Filming locations included Ibaraki and Tokyo in Japan, Mexico (El Carrizo, Sonora, and Tijuana), Morocco (Ouarzazate and Taguenzalt – a Berber village in the foothills of the Atlas Mountains, built into the rocky gorges of the Draa's valley), the US state of California (San Diego), and Drumheller in the Canadian province of Alberta.

 Principal photography began using 16mm film on 2 May and wrapped on 1 December 2005.
-After its completion, director Alejandro González Iñárritu and screenwriter Guillermo Arriaga had a falling-out regarding the authorship of their previous film, 21 Grams.
+Several different types of film stock, including three-perf Super 35mm, 35mm, 18.5 anamorphic, were later utilized to give each location a distinct look.
+After filming, director Alejandro González Iñárritu and screenwriter Guillermo Arriaga had a falling-out regarding the authorship of their previous film, 21 Grams.
 Arriaga argued that cinema is a collaborative medium, and that both he and González Iñárritu are thus the authors of the films they have worked on together.
 González Iñárritu claimed sole credit as the auteur of those same films, minimizing Arriaga's contribution to the pictures.
 Following this dispute, Iñárritu banned Arriaga from attending the 2006 Cannes Film Festival screening of Babel, an act for which the director was criticized.